googlegenomics/dockerflow/README.md

 [examples](examples).

-The [hello, world](examples/hello) example shows the most basic workflow in YAML and Java versions.
+The [hello, world](examples/hello) example shows the most basic workflow in both YAML and Java.

 All of the advanced features can be seen in the more complex [GATK](examples/gatk) example.
 Again, it offers both YAML and Java